lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 To enable a comparison between protocols, the following assumptions are made:

 * The overhead calculations in this section use an 8 bytes ICV (e.g., AES_128_CCM_8 {{RFC6655}} or AES-CCM-16-64-128 {{RFC9053}}) or 16 bytes e.g., AES-CCM {{SP-800-38C}}, AES-GCM {{SP-800-38D}}, or ChaCha20-Poly1305 {{RFC7539}}).
 * A minimum number of algorithms and cipher suites is offered.
-The algorithm used/offered are P-256 {{SP-800-186}} or Curve25519 {{RFC7748}}, ECDSA {{FIPS-186-5}} with P-256 and SHA-256 or Ed25519 {{RFC8032}}, AES-CCM_8, and SHA-256 {{FIPS-180-4}}.
+The algorithm used/offered are: P-256 {{SP-800-186}} or Curve25519 {{RFC7748}}; ECDSA {{FIPS-186-5}} with P-256 and SHA-256, or Ed25519 {{RFC8032}}; AES-CCM_8; and SHA-256 {{FIPS-180-4}}.
-* The length of key identifiers are 1 byte.
+* The length of key identifiers is 1 byte.
-* The length of connection identifiers are 1 byte.
+* The length of connection identifiers is 1 byte.
 * DTLS handshake message fragmentation is not considered.
 * As many (D)TLS handshake messages as possible are sent in a single record.
 * Only mandatory (D)TLS extensions are included.
-* DoS protection with DTLS HelloRetryRequest or the CoAP Echo Option is not considered.
+* DoS protection with DTLS HelloVerifyRequest {{RFC6347}}, HelloRetryRequest {{RFC9147}}, or the CoAP Echo Option {{RFC9175}} is not considered.

-The choices of algorithms are based on the profiles in {{RFC7925}}, {{I-D.ietf-uta-tls13-iot-profile}}, and {{RFC9668}}.
+The choices of algorithms are based on the profiles in {{RFC7925}}, {{I-D.ietf-uta-tls13-iot-profile}}, and on the used EDHOC application profiles, see Section 3.9 of {{RFC9528}}.
 Many DTLS implementations splits flight #2 in two records.

 {{summ-handshake}} gives a short summary of the message overhead based on different parameters and some assumptions.
 The following sections detail the assumptions and the calculations.

 ## Summary {#summ-handshake}

 The DTLS, EDHOC, and cTLS overhead is dependent on the parameter Connection ID.
 The EDHOC and cTLS overhead is dependent on the key or certificate identifiers included.
 Key identifiers are byte strings used to identity a cryptographic key and certificate identifiers are used to identify a certificate.
-If 8 bytes identifiers are used instead of 1 byte, the RPK numbers for flight #2 and #3 increases with 7 bytes and the PSK numbers for flight #1 increases with 7 bytes.
+If 8 bytes identifiers are used instead of 1 byte, the RPK numbers for flight #2 and #3 increase by 7 bytes and the PSK numbers for flight #1 increase by 7 bytes.

 The TLS, DTLS, and cTLS overhead is dependent on the group used for key exchange and the signature algorithm. secp256r1 and ecdsa_secp256r1_sha256 have less optimized encoding than x25519, ed25519, and {{I-D.mattsson-tls-compact-ecc}}.

-{{fig-compare1}} compares the message sizes of DTLS 1.3, cTLS, and EDHOC handshakes with connection ID and the mandatory to implement algorithms CCM_8, P-256, and ECDSA {{I-D.ietf-uta-tls13-iot-profile}} {{RFC9668}}.
+{{fig-compare1}} compares the message sizes of DTLS 1.3, cTLS, and EDHOC handshakes with connection ID and the mandatory to implement algorithms CCM_8, P-256, and ECDSA {{I-D.ietf-uta-tls13-iot-profile}} {{RFC9528}}.

 Editor's note: This version of the document analyses the -10 version of cTLS, which seems relatively stable.